jameshy/pg-job-queue/README.md

 }
 ```

-Notice the handler above is nested, so will be invoked when a job is added with type 'sendmail.welcome'.
+Notice the handler above is nested, so it will be invoked when a job is added with type 'sendmail.welcome'.

 ##### 2. Run process-job-queue
 ```bash